oasysgames/oasys-docs/docs/staking/1-stake-oasys/1-2-stake-hub.md

 You can check how much time is left until the tokens are withdrawable.

-While unstaking, you can not receive staking rewards.
+While unstaking, you can not receive staker rewards.

 ![staking18](/img/docs/techdocs/oasys-hub/withdraw.png)

-## 3. Claim Staking Reward
+## 3. Claim Staker Reward

 ### 1. Go to the staking Page.